-The MACH® boiler heat exchanger is made of an aluminum alloy.
+The MACH[®] Series boiler heat exchanger is made of an aluminum alloy.
 The heat exchanger requires proper water conditions to remain efficient and function properly.
+See Appendix B, at the end of this manual, for detailed information about water treatment.